 Phone (506) 2645-5512 Contact: Bryna Belisle firstname.lastname@example.org

 The Monteverde Creative Learning Center appreciates the help of all people interested in becoming a volunteer at their school.
-This school's aim is to make the campus self sustainable while protecting the environment and at the same time teaching students the value of the forest.
+This school's aim is to make the campus self-sustainable while protecting the environment and at the same time teaching students the value of the forest.
 To be a volunteer you must be 18 years or older and have the minimum of a high school degree.
-There is a wide variety of work to do but the volunteer program mainly involves outdoor labor such as planting trees or working along with students with their new bio-diesel project.
-Other projects will be working in the office, library, teaching mini courses, gardening or reforestation projects.
-For those who are interested in teaching a class there is a minimum of 3 month commitment (no Spanish required and you will be given some Spanish classes).
+There is a wide variety of work to do but the volunteer program mainly involves outdoor labor such as planting trees or working along with students on their new bio-diesel project.
+Other projects will be working in the office, library, teaching mini-courses, gardening, or reforestation projects.
+For those who are interested in teaching a class, there is a minimum time commitment.

 For more information see www.cloudforestschool.org - Phone (506) 2645-5161